 Mimicry plants are important because they help camouflage animals and protect them from predators.
 They also play an important role in the food chain.
 Many animals depend on mimicry plants for their survival.

 Groups of plants are mimicry plants.
 Mimicry plants are so named because they look like something else.
 There are many different types of mimicry, but all involve some aspect of disguise.
-For example, some mimicry plants look like animals, while others look like other plants.
+For example, some mimicry plant look like animals, while others look like other plant.
 However, all these plants have in common because they use their appearance to avoid being eaten or attacked.